Let's say you PUT the following document into _replicator:

 There are only 3 possible values for the

-field:
+_replication_state field:

-and
+triggered, completed and

-.
+error.
 Continuous replications never get

-their state set to completed
+their state set to completed.